Rosef-Engineering/.github/_templates/profile-readme.md

         * Dual Concept done (100%)
     - ELV Socket block diagram done (100%)
     - Battery Mini block diagram done (100%)
+    - PV Mini block diagram to be done
     - Markdown documents to be done

 * [ELV Socket](https://github.com/Rosef-Engineering/ELV_Socket) (to be published soon)
 The ELV Socket is meant to provide an interface for appliances to connect to the ELV bus and to communicate with the system.
-This repository contains the KiCad project for the PCB design of the ELV socket and the CUBE IDE project for the firmware of the ELV socket.
+This repository contains the KiCad project for the PCB design and the CUBE IDE project for the firmware of the ELV socket.
 __<u>Status:</u>__
     - First prototype schematic done (100%)
     - First prototype PCB design done (100%)